-The domain name ".e164enum.net" is used only for Carrier ENUM on the GRX/IPX; see section 5 for more information.
+The domain name ".e164enum.net" is used only for Carrier ENUM on the GRX/IPX; see GSMA PRD NG.105 [56] for more information.

-The domain names for use by GRX/IPX Providers on the GRX/IPX are the same as those above, when a GRX/IPX Provider is hosting services on behalf of a Service Provider.
+The domain names to be used by the GRX/IPX Providers on the GRX/IPX are the same as those above, when a GRX/IPX Provider is hosting services on behalf of a Service Provider.
 For all other services and also for GRX/IPX network equipment (for example routers, MMS Hubs, etc.), it is recommended to use ipxnetwork.org, see section 2.3.3.
 The ".grx" domain name also is commonly used, but should be reserved for legacy equipment on the GRX network.
 The sub-domains on ".grx" and "ipxnetwork.org" are agreed amongst other GRX/IPX Providers and assigned on a first come - first served basis in order to guarantee uniqueness (a good place to discuss this with other GRX/IPX Providers is the GRX Working Party).

-6.3 Procedures relating to new domain names on the GRX/IPX network
+5.3 Procedures relating to new domain names on the GRX/IPX network